vmware-labs/wasm-workers-server/docs/docs/features/all.md

 # Features

 Wasm Workers Server provides different features to develop serverless applications.
-Some of these features are related to the server like the static asset management, while others relate to the workers like sending HTTP requests.
+Some of these features are related to the server like the static asset management, while others relate to workers like sending HTTP requests.

 For that reason, we usually distinguish between server and worker features: